I-Corinthian/blink-core/doc/rdp.md

 ----------------------------------------

-We define "resource exhaustion attack" as an exploit designed to consume large amounts of CPU, memory, bandwidth or storage resources whether by normal operation of the Bitcoin SV protocol or by intentionally crafting blocks or transactions with unusual behavioural characteristics.
+We define "resource exhaustion attack" as an exploit designed to consume large amounts of CPU, memory, bandwidth or storage resources whether by normal operation of the Blink SV protocol or by intentionally crafting blocks or transactions with unusual behavioural characteristics.

-Bitcoin by design requires that miners competitively push the boundaries of resource limits to ensure ongoing growth in network capacity.
+Blink by design requires that miners competitively push the boundaries of resource limits to ensure ongoing growth in network capacity.
 As such default settings of various resource limiting features are intentionally defaulted to values which may not be considered safe under unusual situations.
-It is intended for operators of the Bitcoin SV software to choose and set these limits.
+It is intended for operators of the Blink SV software to choose and set these limits.
 Various other mechanisms, both technical and economic, are in place to discourage such attacks either by making them expensive to execute, by minimising their impact on the majority of network operations or by limiting resource usage with configurable consensus or policy limits.